aspect-build/rules_ts/docs/proto.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-# Protocol Buffers and gRPC (UNSTABLE)
+# Protocol Buffers and gRPC

-**UNSTABLE API**: contents of this page are not subject to our usual semver guarantees.
-We may make breaking changes in any release.
-Please try this API and provide feedback.
-We intend to promote it to a stable API in a minor release, possibly as soon as v2.1.0.

 `ts_proto_library` uses the Connect library from bufbuild, and supports both Web and Node.js: